 NH understands that health information about you is personal and is committed to protecting your health information.
-NH will not use or disclose your health information without your permission, except as described in this notice and as permitted by the Privacy Act and Native Health Policy and Procedures.
+NH will not use or disclose your health information without your permission, except as described in this notice and as permitted by law.

 IV.
 How NH may use and disclose Health Information about you.